Peer Mentoring Program

 - To provide peer mentors with opportunities for developing skills in group facilitation, communication and event-planning

-- To enhance mentees' abilities to interact comfortably with people and groups from diverse backgrounds
+- To enhance mentees' abilities to interact comfortably with people and groups from diverse background

 - Meet with mentees as a group at least three times each semester